Story Friends™ – An Early Literacy Intervention for Improving Oral Language

 - Gives children the foundation they need to “learn new concepts through literacy while learning how to use literacy to learn.”—Nickola Wolf Nelson, Ph.D., CCC-SLP, BCS-CL, Professor Emerita, Western Michigan University

 - Hooks young attention spans with fun illustrations, appealing animal characters, rhyming text, interactive story components, and lively narration from Wanda the Word Wolf

 - Helps children learn critical social and emotional skills, including empathy and cooperation

 - Answers the call for research-based interventions—Story Friends was developed by leading early childhood researchers

 - Fits into your existing schedule and requires no special training

 How it works:

-Deliver the Story Friends intervention in your classroom’s listening center in 10- to 15-minute sessions, with a facilitator guiding and monitoring the session.
 In small groups, children listen to recorded stories on your classroom’s headphones as they follow along in printed storybooks.
-Each book has a cast of likeable animal characters and colorful illustrations kids will love.
-As children listen, the narrator prompts them to interact with the book by participating in multisensory vocabulary activities and responding to comprehension questions.
+A facilitator should guide the session, which takes just 10 to 15 minutes.
+As children listen, Story Friends narrator Wanda the Word Wolf prompts them to interact with the book through fun vocabulary activities and comprehension questions.
 This expands children’s early language and literacy skills and promotes critical thinking.

-In Story Friends, learning of instructional targets is assessed using curriculum-based measures.
-You’ll administer progress monitoring assessments: Unit Vocabulary and pre- and post- Concept Words Assessments.
-See a sample pre-test and post-test.
+Check children’s learning by administering the Story Friends progress monitoring assessments: Unit Vocabulary and pre- and post- Concept Words Assessments.
+See a sample pre-test and post-test